 The texts used are too small to draw firm conclusions.

 The texts were alone on the screen.
-Thus, the researchers couldn't predict the color effect regarding other reading contexts such as web browsing.
+Thus, the researchers couldn't predict the colour effect regarding other reading contexts such as web browsing.

 The outcome of the results from the said paper did not match the WC3 algorithm.
 Brown and Dark presented high fixation for both groups; that was second and third highest for people without and with dyslexia.
 Also hardly selected by the users, with only 4.55% without dyslexia and 0.99% of the users with dyslexia)

+[The presentation and discussion of these experiments is very lengthy but it is difficult to see the context of them and for the reader to digest the importance of the results.
+It would be better to shorten the amount of text on them and to summarise the main points and discuss those in a more general way in terms of the overall goal of the paper which is to discuss issues of accessibility for dyslexics.]

-What came as a shock to both the researcher and myself was that the pair combination was that the pair of dark brown and light green which is very similar to the color hue but different from the brown and dark green.
-Regarding brightness and color contrast that presents the lowest and second lowest fixations duration for people with dyslexia and without dyslexia.
+What came as a shock to both the researcher and myself was that the pair combination was that the pair of dark brown and light green which is very similar to the colour hue but different from the brown and dark green.
+Regarding brightness and colour contrast that presents the lowest and second lowest fixations duration for people with dyslexia and without dyslexia.

 The results suggest that text customization preferences need to be complemented by measured data from actual reading performance since there is no correlation stated between the reading performance and the personal choices the user with dyslexia.

-Also reported in the research was the use of the colors should be taken into consideration by UX developers.
-Noted even if the users with dyslexia seem to be reading faster using lower color contrasts colors than the control group of users these are not less than the W3C algorithm.
+Also reported in the research was that the use of the colours should be taken into consideration by UX developers.
+It was even noted that if the users with dyslexia seem to be reading more quickly using lower colour contrasts than the control group of users these are not less than the W3C algorithm.[hard to follow the meaning here.]

 My Research

-As stated in the report I am a big support for the OpenDyslexia font and helping people with dyslexia, but that's another story.
-What I did was follow the same methods the other papers used, I researched and developed a survey to help better understand if the research given had the same effect as the other reports and papers cited had.
+As stated in the report I am a big supporter of the OpenDyslexia font and helping people with dyslexia, but that's another story.
+What I did was follow the same methods the other papers used.
+I researched and developed a survey to help better understand if the research given had the same effect as the other reports and papers cited had.
 [7]

 I developed the survey which is still available online (see references at the bottom).
-It consisted of 12 questions which ranged in from details for age right down to what color combinations they used and preferred to use.
-Even at one stage showing them both aerial and comic sans long side a photo of OpenDyslexia and asking them to pick which one they prefer better.
+It consisted of 12 questions which ranged from details for age right down to what colour combinations they used and preferred to use.
+Even at one stage showing them both aerial and comic sans alongside a photo of OpenDyslexia and asking them to pick which one they prefer.

 In total, I got 43 people to take the survey by posting the link on Reddit sub categories for both dyslexia and web design.
 I allowed for a section for personal comments as if I can get a better understanding of what the user thought of the fonts.
-One user wrote " I don't like using OpenDyslexia all the time because I feel like It's not very discreet, using it would be immediately obvious to everyone that I was "different" “
+One user wrote " I don't like using OpenDyslexia all the time because I feel like It's not very discreet, using it would be immediately obvious to everyone that I was "different".